 Confusingly, blue was the Liberal colour in Kent at that time.

 J.P.P. and Catherine had three daughters: Catherine Emma, Matilda Charlotte Louisa, and Cecilla Matilda.
-Catherine, the eldest, died at a young age and in 1850 J.P.P. and his wife published a book, “The Flower of Spring” in her memory.
-Shortly afterwards, in 1852, he stood down as an M.P. and lived as a country gentleman.
+Catherine, the eldest, died at a young age and in 1850 the couple published a book, “The Flower of Spring” in her memory.
+Shortly afterwards, in 1852, J.P.P. stood down as an M.P. and lived as a country gentleman.

 Matilda Plumptre married John Charles Ryle on 29th October, 1845.
 He was an English Evangelical Anglican bishop, and the first Anglican bishop of Liverpool.
 The couple had a daughter, Georgina, but sadly Matilda died in June of 1847 after she caught flu while recovering from child birth.